 Students can work up to 20 hours per week while classes are in session and 40 hours per week while classes are not in session.
 Work hours may vary depending on the department's needs.

-The Federal Work-Study (FWS) Program is a federally funded program administered by the Financial Aid and Scholarships Office that provides part-time employment opportunities to earn money to help pay education expenses through on and off-campus jobs.
-Contact the Federal Work-Study Program for more information.
+The Federal Work-Study (FWS) Program is a federally funded program administered by the Financial Aid and Scholarships Office that offers eligible students part-time employment opportunities to earn money to help pay education expenses through on and off-campus jobs.
+Contact the Federal Work-Study (FWS) Program for more information.

 The University-Student Union (U-SU) posts student assistant positions serving the U-SU departments.
 Opportunities can include working with event services or supporting student engagement programs.
 Contact the U-SU for more information.